Portrait photo of Alexander Bleasdale

 Research

-During my PhD, I explored the use of novel sensing systems and deep learning for vegetation monitoring in agricultural contexts.
+My interest in low-cost remote sensing for vegetation monitoring grew during my PhD research.
+I explored the use of novel sensing systems and deep learning for vegetation monitoring in agricultural contexts.
 In my thesis, “The Early Detection of Apple Scab Using Multispectral Imagery Under Natural Illumination Conditions”, I developed a low-cost, high-resolution multispectral imaging system capable of detecting apple scab infections earlier than standard RGB cameras under natural environmental conditions.
 By applying deep convolutional neural networks to classify multispectral imagery, I demonstrated that apple scab and other common diseases could be identified both rapidly and accurately.
 I found that near-infrared imagery provided a superior approach for early disease detection, and that a rapid, accurate, and accessible method for automated orchard monitoring was achievable.

 Educational credentials